learninfun/learn-with-ai/contentOri/english/AI Knowledge Hub/IT/Back-end development/Design Pattern/Structural Patterns/Structural Patterns.md

 5. Which Structural Pattern is used to define a family of related classes with a common interface, allowing these classes to be interchanged without affecting the client code that uses them?
 Answer: The Abstract Factory pattern.

-## Related webpage
-{{< ask_chatgpt >}}
-List the relevant introduction webpages about Structural Patterns
-{{< /ask_chatgpt >}}

-1. "Introduction to Structural Design Patterns" on GeeksforGeeks
-2. "Structural Design Patterns" on TutorialsPoint
-3. "Structural Patterns" on SourceMaking
-4. "Structural Design Patterns" on JavaTpoint
-5. "Structural Design Patterns in Python" on RealPython
-6. "Structural Design Patterns" on GoF Design Patterns
-7. "Structural Patterns" on Design Patterns in PHP.